Category: Apps/Accessories

 • Quick and accurate typing can reduce the amount of time spent on a piece of work and often increases the amount of work produced.

-• Physical dexterity is enhanced, helping handwriting skills.
+• Physical dexterity is enhanced, helping with handwriting skills.

-• Reading, spelling and vocabulary are engrained to memory – with ‘muscle memory’, spellings become a series of finger movements and patterns on a keyboard, reducing the likelihood of transposing or misspelling words.
+• Reading, spelling, and vocabulary are ingrained in memory – with ‘muscle memory’, spellings become a series of finger movements and patterns on a keyboard, reducing the likelihood of transposing or misspelling words.

 • The working memory is not overloaded.
 Students can work at their own pace in a non-linear fashion, where they can process their thoughts first and structure them later.